 Under the terms of the credit agreement for the Revolver, one or more standby letters of credit, up to a maximum aggregate outstanding balance of \$30.0 million, may be issued on our behalf by the lenders under the Revolver.
 We will incur a fee of 0.125% of the value of each standby letter of credit that is issued on its behalf.
 Any outstanding standby letters of credit reduce the available borrowings on the Revolver by a corresponding amount.
-No standby letters of credit were outstanding at December 31, 2014.
-We also may borrow up to a maximum aggregate outstanding balance of \$40.0 million of swingline loans.
+No standby letters of credit were outstanding balance of \$40.0 million of swingline loans.
 Any outstanding swingline loans reduce the available borrowings on the credit facility by a corresponding amount.
 No swingline loans were outstanding at December 31, 2014.